-A combo of art, nature and, of course, wine!
+A checklist of art, nature and, of course, wine!

 Mendoza is a city full of rich culture and tragic history, and yet boasts an uncompromising resolve for reinvention that is clearly evident today.
 From overcoming two devastating earthquakes that rocked the city in the 18th and 19th centuries, to now being recognized as one of the world’s nine greatest wine capitals and gastronomical destinations—not to mention, the world-renowned Fiesta de la Vendimia (wine harvest festival) it hosts every March—this city has proven to be resilient, vibrant and modern in more ways than one.
-Here are the top five places you need to see and experience in Mendoza!
+Here’s a checklist of top five places you need to see and experience in Mendoza!

-Take a trip back in time and visit Museo del Área Fundacional, a beautiful museum that offers an engaging and in-depth look at the history of the city.
+This checklist begins with a trip back in time to visit Museo del Área Fundacional, a beautiful museum that offers an engaging and in-depth look at the history of the city.
 The museum was originally built to protect the city’s original cabildo (town council) that was decimated by the 1861 earthquake that struck the city.
 This spacious museum features fascinating exhibits and archeological artifacts, from the time of the earthquake to historical present day items.
 Admission is AR$27 (USD$1.50) per person.

 Located a mere two kilometers, or 1.24 miles, west of Mendoza is Parque General San Martín, the city’s spacious and lovely green space.
 Covering an area of 420-hectares, this forested park offers some of the most beautiful panoramic views of the city at Cerro de la Gloria (The Hill of Glory).
 It’s not recommended to venture here alone at night or bringing valuables as some robberies have been reported; though as a daytime experience, it’s still a worthwhile visit.
 From Plaza Independencia, take Bus 110 to arrive here.